selvajayarose/NetArt_Frontend_Code/README.md

-This assignment project was created by React app
+The assignment project was created by React app

 ## Functionalities

-Using CSS Flex.
+ - Using CSS Flex.
-Responsive web design for all screens
+ - Responsive web design for all screens

 ## Setup instructions
 to install dependencies, npm install